linuxsimba/netshow-core/README.md

-# netshow-core
+# netshow core

 Netshow is Network Abstraction Software.
 It is optimized to collect core networking data from devices that contain many network interfaces.

-The netshow=core respository has 2 main components:
+The netshow core respository has 2 main components:

 ### netshow-core-lib:
 This is core library for retrieving network information from a  device and